Way2CU/Serval-Documentation/Accounting/API_1.0.markdown

 #### <a name="api/organization/change-access">Changing user access to organization</a>

 Change access for user in organization.
 This endpoint allows you to promote or demote users withing organization.
 It is also used in ownership transfers.
 It's important to note that organization can have more than one owner account and in fact an advisable situation to be in as it will make sure [bus factor](https://en.wikipedia.org/wiki/Bus_factor) is higher.
+When configuring user can be given access only to services and organization currently logged in user has `owner` access.

 Response object contains `result` of the operation.